microsoft/go-infra/README.md

 * Build Go inside Microsoft infrastructure using up-to-date source code.
 * Build Docker images that contain the Microsoft build of Go.
+* Support the secure use of Go and the Go ecosystem across Microsoft.

 To build Go from source or download a binary release, visit https://golang.org/dl/.
 This repository is not involved in the official Go